iliaskantzos/iliaskantzos/README.md

 🔍 Strong attention to detail with a problem-solving mindset.

 I am a Front-End Developer with hands-on experience in HTML, CSS, JavaScript, and Bootstrap, through personal projects.
 I have also worked with PHP and MySQL at a basic level.
 I enjoy building responsive web applications and continuously improving my skills.
-My background in testing helps me identify issues quickly and write cleaner, more reliable code.
 ## Skills

 * HTML5, CSS3, JavaScript